pavkids84-dev/cloud-infrastructure-labs/docker/README.md

 This directory documents my Docker and container-infrastructure studies as part of my cloud infrastructure engineering learning path.

-The focus is not only on Docker commands, but on understanding how containers are built from Linux kernel features, how images become running workloads, how reproducible images are built and distributed, how containers communicate, and how multi-container applications are defined as repeatable infrastructure.
+The focus is not only on Docker commands, but on understanding how Linux container isolation becomes an image-based application platform and how that platform expands from individual containers to multi-container applications and cluster orchestration.

-The learning path currently progresses through:
+The completed Docker learning path is:

 ```text
 Virtualization